yesjeremiahchinwe/shopping_cart/README.md

-# Shopping Cart 🛒 with React.js & TypeScript
+# E-Commerce Store 🛒 with React.js & TypeScript

-A shopping cart that allows you
+An ecommerce store that fetches products from an API and allows you to

 - store products/items into your cart
 - click the product image to visit the individual product page for more details about the product